dragome/dragome-sdk/README.md

 ----------

-### See it in action: how Eclipse and Chrome interact on both modes.
+### See it in action: how Eclipse and Chrome interact on debug mode and production mode.
 [![ScreenShot](doc/crud-debugging-screenshot.jpg)](http://youtu.be/WyseTuRZkNk)

 ----------